sethdford/lag-secret-assassin-server/.memory/40-architecture.md

 ### Kill Reporting Flow

-1. Mobile client sends a kill report to `/kills` endpoint
+1. Client application sends a kill report to `/kills` endpoint
 2. API Gateway authenticates the request using Cognito JWT token
 3. Kill API Lambda receives the request and validates input
 4. KillService processes the kill report: